 1B) Single-Family over 3,000 SF—any single-family residential project (e.g., primary or secondary residence)

-1C) Multifamily—any project inhabited, owned, or leased by multiple tenants on a single contiguous site
+1C) Multifamily—any project inhabited by multiple tenants on a single contiguous site

-2) Small Scale: any architectural work under 1,500 SF—open to all project types (e.g., cabin, pool or guest house, pavilion, wine cave, barn, garage, or installation including temporary)
+2) Small Scale: any architectural work under 1,500 SF—open to all project types (e.g., cabin, pool or guest house, pavilion, barn, garage, or installation including temporary)

 3) Commercial: Any building for profit-generating activities (includes hospitality but excludes residential).